NASA-IMPACT/hls-foundation-os/README.md

 ### The pipeline
 Additionally, we provide extra components for data loading pipelines in [geospatial_pipelines.py](./geospatial_fm/geospatial_pipelines.py).
 These are documented in the file.

-We observe the MMCV convention that all operations assumes a channel-last format.
-Our tiff loader also assumes this is the format in which files are written, and offers a flag to automatically transpose a to channel-last format if this is not the case.
+We observe the MMCV convention that all operations assume a channel-last format.
 *However*, we also introduce some components with the prefix `Torch`, such as `TorchNormalize`.
 These components assume the torch convention of channel-first.

 At some point during the pipeline, before feeding the data to the model, it is necessary to change to channel-first format.